Divorce costs (2)

 The cost of divorce can be more less fixed for obtaining a divorce – ie the first of the three legal issues mentioned on the previous page – because in practice the overwhelming number of divorces are not contested and proceed, essentially, by agreement.
 Fully contested divorces are very uncommon and would have to be charged for on the same basis as any other contested matter just as the other two contentious matters mentioned previously normally are.

 Assuming that it is not contested, the first element of divorce costs is the court fee.
-There is a court fee of (currently) £550 to issue the divorce petition which has to be paid to the court.
+There is a court fee of (currently) £593 to issue the divorce petition which has to be paid to the court.
+The courts revise these fees periodically.
 This fee includes obtaining the decree absolute for which a separate fee used to be payable.
 This fee therefore needs to be paid in all cases (unless one happens to be ‘fees exempt’ which may be the case for a petitioner on benefits or on a low income).

 There is no especial reason why these divorce charges cannot be shared equally between the Petitioner and the Respondent (because the Respondent usually incurs no significant separate legal expense in obtaining the divorce) and this can often be agreed.
 Such an agreement sometimes takes the form of, “All right, I will not defend if you agree not to ask for the costs from me”, and that may well be acceptable but in fact the costs can be split in whatever proportion the parties wish to agree upon.
 Sometimes the Respondent will be a non-working wife and the Petitioner will agree to bear the costs and at other times the divorce is “amicable” and the Petitioner and Respondent bear the divorce costs equally.
 (At other times the Petitioner wants the full pound of flesh and demands all the divorce costs.
 This is understandable but also often counter productive unless there are good reasons for it on other grounds).